-The epistle to the Romans was written by Paul around ad 58.
-The church in Rome was mostly Gentile by the time of the epistle's writing, but it was found- ed by Jewish Christians.
-And there are many Jews still there, in spite of imperial edicts banishing Jews from Rome.
-Paul is introducing himself to this church which, although he seems to know several of its mem- bers, he has never visited.
-He is also hoping to enlist the church's support for his future missionary work.
-The theme of the letter, according to David Bernard, is "The gospel of salvation is the gift of God's righteous- ness received by faith in Jesus Christ."
+The Epistle to the Romans was written by Paul around AD 58.
+The church in Rome was mostly Gentile by the time of the epistle's writing, but it was founded by Jewish Christians.
+And there are many Jews still there, despite imperial edicts banishing Jews from Rome.
+Paul is introducing himself to this church, which although he seems to know several of its members, he has never visited.
+He also hopes to enlist the church's support for his future missionary work.
+The theme of the letter, according to David Bernard, is "The gospel of salvation is the gift of God's righteousness received by faith in Jesus Christ."

-Prior to chapter 10, Paul has already affirmed the doctrine of universal guilt, that "all have sinned and come short of the glory of God" (Romans 3:23), and, beginning in chapter 9, he focuses on Israel, specifical- ly addressing the question, why, if they are the chosen people of God, is Israel lost?
-Paul Achtemeier points out he does this by asserting what is the theme of the entire chapter "It is not as though the word of God has failed" (Romans 9:6).
-Now, in chapter 10, he begins his argument as to why, if God's word has not failed, Israel is still lost.
+Before chapter 10, Paul has already affirmed the doctrine of universal guilt, that "all have sinned and come short of the glory of God" (Romans 3:23), and, beginning in chapter 9, he focuses on Israel, specifically addressing the question, why, if they are the chosen people of God, is Israel lost?
+Paul Achtemeier points out he does this by asserting what is the theme of the entire chapter: "It is not as though the word of God has failed" (Romans 9:6).
+Now, in Chapter 10, he begins his argument as to why, if God's word has not failed, Israel is still lost.
 His conclusion is that it is because they have refused to hear.

-Romans 10 is a stand-alone rhetorical piece develop- ing this argument.
-We can see it as a sermon following ancient rules of rhetoric; for example, it is a blend of ju- dicial and deliberative rhetoric, and contains appeals to all three of Aristotle's proofs: ethos, logos, and pathos.
-It follows the classic pattern for speeches and contains all six parts of that pattern: exordium (introduction); narration (statement of facts), proposition (what is to be proven), proofs (appeals to authority), and peroration (closing).
+Romans 10 is a stand-alone rhetorical piece developing this argument.
+We can see it as a sermon following ancient rules of rhetoric; for example, it is a blend of judicial and deliberative rhetoric and contains appeals to all three of Aristotle's proofs: ethos, logos, and pathos.
+It follows the classic pattern for speeches and contains all six parts of that pattern: exordium (introduction), narration (statement of facts), proposition (what is to be proven), proofs (appeals to authority), and peroration (closing).